juan-damico/EconLab-with-the-Experts/Episode-01-Interpreting Conditional Forecasts in Reduced-Form VARs/README.md

 ## ABOUT THE SERIES

-**EconLab with the Experts** is a practitioner-facing series produced by **Forecasting Economics** — one of the leading applied economics education channels.
+**EconLab with the Experts** is a practitioner-facing series produced by **Forecasting Economics**, led by economist Juan D'Amico.
+It has established itself as one of the leading applied economics education channels.

-Each episode is led by an active academic researcher or senior practitioner — economists who publish, teach at the university level, and work at the frontier of their field.
+Each episode features an active academic researcher or senior practitioner — economists who publish, teach at the university level, and work at the frontier of their field.
 They present their own applied work: real models, real data, real decisions, documented from start to finish in a fully reproducible format.

 > _"The gap between knowing the theory and running the model is where most graduates get stuck.
 EconLab closes that gap."_